ciptard/signpost/README.md

 * `pages/sub/page.md` --> `http://example.com/sub/page`
 * `pages/a/stupid/amount.md` --> `http://example.com/a/stupid/amount`

-If a file cannot be found, `pages/404.md` is displayed.
+If a file cannot be found, `pages/404.md` is used.

 ###Page Markup

-All `.md` files are marked up using [Markdown](http://daringfireball.net/projects/markdown/syntax) and therefore can also contain HTML.

 Meta can be applied to each page by adding a block comment at the top of the `.md` file.
 A 'Page Title' can be added to add the name of the page in the browser's title bar, and 'Page Template' can be used to determine a specific theme file to use.
 An example of a page's meta is shown below: